The experts in boutique travel To Peru and South America

 When to book your Inca Trail permit

+Only 500 permits are issued daily, and these are issued on a first-come, first-served basis.
 Out of the 500 available permits, an average of about 200 permits go to hikers, while the remaining 300 permits go to guides and support staff (cooks and porters).
+Given the limited supply of Inca Trail permits, some trek dates in high season sell out literally within hours after they become available.

-Checking Availability on the Inca Trail
+Checking availability for the Inca Trail

 About the author